Dev-hwang/flutter_foreground_task/README.md

 ### :baby_chick: iOS

-We can also launch `flutter_foreground_task` on iOS platform.
+We can also launch `flutter_foreground_task` on the iOS platform.
 However, it has the following limitations.

 * Works only on iOS 10.0 or later.
 * If the app is forcibly closed, the task will not work.